sarkahn/dots-roguelike/Assets/Part1/Part1-HelloWorld.md

 should be, this is why.
 And again, it's important to remember that this is required in order to keep things rendering correctly, it's not something you can just disable and expect everthing to look okay.
-If your camera ends up being too zoomed out the correct solution in our case is to resize your console so the camera can adjust itself accordingly.
+If your camera ends up being too zoomed out the correct solution in our case is to resize your console or viewport so the camera can adjust itself accordingly.

 ## Tweaking The Console Appearance